nixworks/public/news/2007/07/15/index.md

 ##### Gert van der Heijden
 ### [ Two scientists Gert van der Heijden and Eugene Starostin claim that they have solved a 75-year-old problem related to developable surfaces and the Mbius strip. ](/news/2007/07/15/two-scientists-gert-van-der-heijden-and-eugene-starostin-claim-that-they-have-solved-a-75-year-old-problem-related-to-developable-surfaces.md)
-_Context: Gert van der Heijden, Mbius strip, developable surface, Eugene Starostin_
+_Context: Eugene Starostin, developable surface, Mbius strip, Gert van der Heijden_

 ##### Australia
 ### [ Australia extradites Antun Gudelj to Croatia for the 1991 murder of Josip Reihl-Kir, the police chief of Osijek and two associates - this event fueled tensions during the Croatian War of Independence. ](/news/2007/07/15/australia-extradites-antun-gudelj-to-croatia-for-the-1991-murder-of-josip-reihl-kir-the-police-chief-of-osijek-and-two-associates-this-e.md)